DFE-Digital/get-into-teaching-app/app/views/content/blog/how-to-ace-a-video-interview.md

 $anna_shirley$

-Despite the challenges of Covid-19, Teacher Training organisations are still accepting applications, and in a lot of cases asking interviews to take place by video call.
+While some teacher training providers may be returning to face-to-face interviews, others are continuing to ask that interviews take place by video call.

-The Sheffield SCITT is doing just this, and we have put together a guide on how to smash a video interview!
+The [Sheffield SCITT](https://www.sheffieldscitt.org.uk/) has done virtual interviews this year, and we have put together a guide on how to smash a video interview!

 ## Logistics

 * Make sure you have access to the software that the interviewers will be using.
 At The Sheffield SCITT we are using Zoom, for example.
 * Test it out by making a video call to a friend to check your sound and speakers are working.
 * Consider the best place in your house to set up for the interview.
-You want a spot you where won’t be interrupted, with good lighting.
+You want a spot you where you won’t be interrupted, with good lighting.
 Avoid positioning yourself right in front of a window otherwise we’ll end up with a lovely view of outside, but not of your face!
 * Be mindful of your environment — remove anything from view that could potentially portray you in a negative way.
 * If you can, hide any small children or pets away so that they can’t make any unexpected guest appearances.